 Coach Amber Rauh has vast experience in coaching volleyball for many age groups.
-Coach Amber was the Director of Coaching for two Nike Camps held at Sportaka and Princeton Day School.
-She was primarily in charge of designing the lesson plans for the entire camp.
+Coach Amber was the Director of Coaching for two Nike Camps held at Sportika and Princeton Day School (Summer 2021).
+She was in charge of designing the lesson plans for the entire camp.

 She volunteer coached youth recreational programs from 2010 to 2014.
 Additionally, Rauh was a Head Coach for major NJ youth club teams from 2015-2019.
 Amber balanced a 13 Nationals team and a 15 Local team using the income to pay for her college tuition.
 She also directed tournaments for GEVA and held scorekeeping seminars for her club during the 2015 through 2018 seasons.

 Coach Amber enjoys giving back to her community.
-She attends events that promote giving gifts to children, like the giving tree or car club charity events meant to give back to children.
-Additionally, Coach Amber frequently coupons and can get extra supplies like feminine hygiene products, toothpaste, and other necessary supplies.
-Coach Amber Also sews stuffed dolls for homeless kids using scrap sewing material.
+She attends events that promote giving gifts to children, like the giving tree or car club charity events.
+Additionally, Coach Amber frequently coupons and can get extra supplies like feminine hygiene products, toothpaste, and other necessary supplies for the homeless.
 Any opportunity that coach Amber gets, she will step in and give her time and effort.

-Cliff owns and operates an adult club called Greater Metro Area Volleyball Club (GMAVC), established in 2012.
+Coach Cliff Barany graduated with a Bachelor's degree in Biochemistry from TCNJ.
+He grew up in Jackson, NJ and his high school and college both lacked volleyball teams, so he stuck with basketball for years after college.
+Once he got into volleyball, he recognized a need for the sport to expand what was available in NJ.
+Looking to create more adult volleyball playing opportunities, Cliff established a club called Greater Metro Area Volleyball Club (GMAVC) in 2012 which he still operates today.
 Along with his partner Sherry, they built the program from nothing into the largest adult open gym in NJ, hosting multiple events every week.
 GMAVC has hosted many tournaments, which include D3 and D2 college teams competing.
 Many local Universities have their players routinely practicing at GMAVC's weekly advanced events.
 The group also runs charity events, fundraisers, and other community-focused programs to give back and be ambassadors for the sport.

-Cliff was recently appointed Regional Manager for Nike Youth Volleyball Camps in central NJ, with plans to install instructional camps around the area for years to come.
-He oversees who is hired and ensures that the program is held to high standards.
+Cliff was appointed Regional Manager for Nike Youth Volleyball Camps for central NJ in 2021, with plans to install instructional camps around the area for years to come.
+With his expansive personal network, he oversees who is hired and ensures that the program is held to high standards.

 Since 2016, Cliff has coached adult clinics for newer players with his Head Coach, Amber Rauh.
-The clinics allowed GMAVC, which has over 2500 members, to expand into more recreational level players and broaden the offering suite.
+The clinics allowed GMAVC, which has over 2,700 members, to expand into more recreational level players and broaden the offering suite.
 The clinics range from fundamentals to training skill-specific mechanics.
-Cliff knows how to run system volleyball and has experience running drills and coaching beginner and intermediate players.
+Cliff knows how to run all varieties of system volleyball and has experience running drills and coaching students of all different skill levels.

-In addition to running competitive and recreational adult events, Cliff plays competitive beach volleyball.
+In addition to running competitive and recreational adult events, Cliff plays competitive beach volleyball and is active in a motorsport car club.
 His diverse playing experience keeps expanding his appreciation for the game, and his passion for the sport’s growth in NJ is tireless.
 His newest goal is to grow awareness of the sport for the next generation.

 Coach Julian Diaz graduated from the New Jersey Institute of Technology with a major in Industrial Engineering.